rosstewart/MutPred-PPI/README.md

 #### Option C: Other Structure Prediction Tools
 Use any other structure prediction tool that outputs mmCIF or PDB format.

 Save all mmCIF structure files to `<mmcif_dir>` for use in Step 2.
-NOTE: The sequence in the structure file must exactly match the sequences in the FASTA files.
+NOTE: The sequences in the structure file must exactly match the sequences in the FASTA files.

 ### Step 2: Generate Contact Graphs